-The Company was invested by parent company the YFY Inc. (holds 48% shares) and established in July 1979.
+The Corporation was invested by parent company the YFY Inc. (holds 48% shares) and established in July 1979.
 It mainly manufactures and sells synthetic latex and adhesives.

-The shares of the Company were listed on the Taiwan Stock Exchange in June 2017.
+The shares of the Corporation were listed on the Taiwan Stock Exchange in June 2017.

-The financial statements are presented in the Company's functional currency, the New Taiwan dollar.
+The consolidated financial statements are presented in the Corporation's functional currency, the New Taiwan dollar.